FarronF/limerick-council-meetings/meetings/2024/07/18-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Meeting of Municipal District of Cappamore - Kilmallock - 16th May 2024.md

 13.

-Question submitted by Councillor Teefy---
+Question submitted by Councillor Teefy
+---
 I will ask at the next meeting of the Municipal District what the possibility is of

 improvement/ safety work to be carried out on the bend at Kilballyowen on the L1502